 Inpatient addiction programs often include a period of detoxification followed by recovery.
 During detox, the patient might be in a medical facility or in the rehab, which should be solely decided based on each patient’s unique needs.
 Once entirely off of the substance of abuse, the withdrawal symptoms should be minimum and easily managed.
 Certain types of substances can cause withdrawal symptoms to be severe or even life-threatening.
 In those cases, detoxification in a hospital under medical supervision provides the safest and most comfortable setting for treatment.

 Assessing the psychological and emotional aspects that led to the struggle with addiction is often the second step of the inpatient treatment process.
 In most cases, this phase of recovery can involve a combination of medical and psychological assistance.
 Adjusting to a new state free from substance abuse can be physiologically challenging.
 Therefore, having the right professional support is critical for the success and effectiveness of the treatment program.
-Individual counseling sessions, professional support, life skills tools, and guidance are generally included to help patients regain the strength needed to return home and remain free of substance abuse issues.
+Individual counseling sessions, professional support, life skills tools, and guidance are generally inclusive to help patients regain the strength necessary to return home and remain free of substance abuse issues.

 Many traditional rehabs utilize 12 Step principles and peer support-based treatment modalities.
 Some programs focus more on a holistic approach, where treatment incorporates various types of therapies to promote whole body recovery and overall health.
 Gender-specific rehabs offer care for males or females only.
 These type of treatment centers are often for people that do not feel comfortable having close interactions with patients of the opposite sex, or have particular gender-specific issues.